1000 B.C.: Hebrew Law denies the rights of Deaf people. It did not allow Deaf people the right to ownership of property. Ref.

 384-322 B.C.: Ancient Greek philosopher, Aristotle, pronounced that Deaf people could not be educated without hearing ("it is impossible to reason without the ability to hear").
 He says, "Those who are born deaf all become senseless and incapable of reason."

-427-347 B.C.: Ancient Greek philosopher Plato believes in his book "Plato's Cratylus" that all people were born with innate intelligence and it must be nurtured or developed.
-Without speech, deaf people had primitive thoughts.
+427-347 B.C.: Ancient Greek philosopher Plato wrote a dialogue with Socrates in his book "Cratylus".
+Socrates believed that all deaf people were born with innate intelligence and they would use hands for language.
+Contrastly, Aristotle believed that without speech, deaf people had primitive thoughts.

 345-550 AD: St. Augustine told early Christians that deafness is a punishment from God.